rpothkunuri1-hue/DocumentQuery/replit.md

 # DocuChat - Basic Document Viewer

 ## Overview
-DocuChat is a simplified document viewer application that allows users to upload and view PDF and TXT files with optional AI chat features.
+DocuChat is a simplified document viewer application that allows users to upload and view PDF, TXT, and DOCX files with optional AI chat features.
 The project uses a modern tech stack with React for the frontend and FastAPI for the backend.

-## Recent Changes (October 10, 2025)
+## Recent Changes (October 11, 2025)
+- **Progress Tracking for Summary Generation (LATEST):** Real-time progress updates with visual feedback
+  - Added 5-stage progress tracking: Preparing (10%), Analyzing (30%), Generating (50%), Finalizing (90%), Complete (100%)
+  - Implemented Server-Sent Events (SSE) for real-time status streaming
+  - Visual progress bar with percentage indicators and descriptive status messages
+  - Smart timeout handling: 5-minute max duration, 30-second idle detection
+  - Proper status normalization (None → "none") for accurate terminal state detection
+- **DOCX File Support:** Added support for modern Word documents (.docx)
+  - Uses python-docx library for text extraction
+  - Maintains existing PDF and TXT support
+  - Proper error handling for legacy .doc format (not supported)
 - **Import Complete:** Successfully migrated project to Replit environment with all dependencies installed
-- **Improved Ollama 500 Error Diagnostics (LATEST):** Enhanced logging and error handling for summary generation
+- **Improved Ollama 500 Error Diagnostics:** Enhanced logging and error handling for summary generation
   - Reduced content length from 4000 to 2000 characters to avoid token limits
   - Increased timeout from 60s to 120s to give Ollama more time to respond
   - Added detailed logging with [SUMMARY] and [SUMMARY ERROR] prefixes for easy debugging